Clinical Particulars for Radiopharmacouticals

-In oncology, the recommended activity for an adult weighting 70 kg is 2 to 4 MBq/kg (this activity has to be adapted according to the body weight of the patient, the type of camera used PET(/CT), and acquisition mode), administered by direct slow intravenous injection over approximately one minute.
+The recommended activity for an adult weighing 70 kg is 100 to 400 MBq (this activity has to be adapted according to the body weight of the patient and the type of camera used and acquisition mode), administered by direct intravenous injection.

 Careful consideration of the activity to be administered is required since an increased radiation exposure is possible in these patients.

 The use in children and adolescents has to be considered carefully, based upon clinical needs and assessing the risk/benefit ratio in this patient group.
-The activities to be administered to children and adolescents may be calculated according to the recommendations of the European Association of Nuclear Medicine (EANM) paediatric dosage card; the activity administered to children and to adolescents may be calculated by multiplying a baseline activity (for calculation purposes) by the body-mass-dependent coefficients given in the table below.
+The activities to be administered to children and to adolescents may be calculated according to the recommendations of the European Association of Nuclear Medicine (EANM) paediatric dosage card; the activity administrated children and to adolescents may be calculated by multiplying a baseline activity (for calculation purposes) by the weight-dependent multiples given in the table below.

 For multidose use.

-The activity of 6-fluoro-(18F)-L-dopa has to be measured with activimeter immediately prior to injection.
+The activity of fludeoxyglucose (18F) has to be measured with activimeter immediately prior to injection.

-The injection of 6-fluoro-(18F)-L-dopa must be intravenous in order to avoid irradiation as a result of local extravasation, as well as imaging artefacts.
+The injection of fludeoxyglucose (18F) must be intravenous in order to avoid irradiation as a result of local extravasation, as well as imaging artefacts.

-For instructions on extemporaneous preparation of the medicinal product before administration, see sections 6.6 and 12.
+For instructions on dilution of the medicinal product before administration, see section 12.

 For patient preparation, see section 4.4.

-- Hypersensitivity to the active substance, to any of the excipients listed in section 6.1 or to any of the components of the pH-adjusted radiopharmaceutical.
+Hypersensitivity to the active substance, to any of the excipients listed in section 6.1 or to any of the components of the labelled radiopharmaceutical.